Doriandarko/claude-engineer/readme.md

 Say "exit voice mode" to return to regular text.

+If you want to use your voice and 11 labs at the same time, first activate 11labs then type voice to use your voice.

 Prompt caching.
 Make sure you udpate your Anthropic python package before running the script.
 ```
 pip install --upgrade anthropic